 We don’t respect our belongings.
 You go to someone’s house and the first thing you hear is “please ignore the mess’.
 I have often wanted to say I am not from the garbage disposal company.
 I am here to meet you not take stock of your house.
 Someone compliments on our dress and the prompt reply is “It’s an old one”.

-I am by far no management expert (see how in built putting myself down is).
-But if I keep criticizing my own product, if I keep going on and on about how below the mark it is, how will anyone believe it to be good.
+I am by far no management expert but if I keep criticizing my own product, if I keep going on and on about how below the mark it is, how will anyone believe it to be good.

 Respecting yourself, appreciating the things you do is not blowing your own trumpet.
 It is not being egoist.
 It is about giving credit where it is due.
 I am not asking you to go tell everyone how good you are I am just asking you to stop telling yourself how insignificant you are.